Creating a FIRST Team Website

 Market your website.
 Your team website is one of your best marketing tools.
 Advertise it!
 We put our website on nearly everything such as buttons, pit posters, t-shirts, other online websites and pages, and even our robot!
 Doing this provides people a way to quickly learn about your team and also helps get your name out.

 Analyze the statistics of your website.
-I recommend that you also setup a Google Analytics account as well.
-Google provides some of the most extensive website analytical features of any service out there, and its free!
-Through Google Analytics, we are able to know many things about our visitors such as how many visit per day, how long they are on the site, where they are from, how many pages they visited, and many other details.
+Google Analytics is an easy way to track general and specific website statistics.
+Google provides some of the most extensive website analytical features of any service out there, and it’s completely free!
+Through Google Analytics, we are able to know many things about our visitors, such as how many visit per day, how long they are on the site, where they are from, and how many pages they visited.
 Analyzing these statistics can help you track how popular your website is, how it is used and sometimes how you can improve your website.

 Don’t just make a website to win an award.
-Sure, the top reason most teams make a team website is to win the Best Website award or the Website Excellence Award.
-Don’t make this your only goal.
+Don’t make satisfying a checkbox for “have a website?” be your only goal.
 Use your website to inform visitors about your team and spread the word of FIRST.

 Evolution of AdamBots.com